notthebee/ansible-easy-vpn/FAQ.md

 ### Q: I've run the playbook succesfully, but now I want to change the domain name/username/password.
 How can I do that?

-A: Edit the variable files, install dependencies for the new user and re-run the playbook:
+A: Edit the variable files, and then re-run the script

 ```
 cd $HOME/ansible-easy-vpn
-ansible-galaxy install -r requirements.yml
 nano custom.yml
 ansible-vault edit secret.yml
-ansible-playbook run.yml
+bash bootstrap.sh
 ```

 ### Q: I get a "Secure connection failed" error when trying to access the Wireguard WebUI in the browser